turbot/steampipe-plugin-aws/docs/public_access.md

 5. Handles `NotPrincipal With Allow`
 6. For `effect = "Deny"`, just not evaluating the statement and marking the statement as blocking public access.
+   - When the effect is `Deny` - it doesn't grant access to anyone explictely but only restricts a set of principals from getting access.
+So, if a policy

 ### Sample policies